1. INTRODUCTION AND BACKGROUND

 Partnerships are invited to submit a bid to compete for posts in priority areas.
 The local Postgraduate Dean, lead Postgraduate Dean, Medical School Deans, and IAT Leads are key in preparing the partnership bids for additional ACF and CL posts to support the following research themes:

-The competition launches in January each year when partnerships are sent application forms and guidance on process.
-Applications are assessed by an expert panel chaired by the NIHR Dean for Faculty Trainees and recommendations are made to the Department of Health Science, Research and Evidence Directorate.
+Applications are assessed by an expert selection committee chaired by the NIHR Dean for Faculty Trainees and recommendations are made to the Department of Health Science, Research and Evidence Directorate.

 Approval of Medical Posts